muratk5n/thirdwave/en/README.md

 ---

-CSV/file references - if is under `en/tweets/2022/` file ref is `gfp-2022.csv` then the file is [here](tweets/2022/gfp-2022.csv).
+CSV/file references - if content URL is `../en/tweets/2022/` file ref is `gfp-2022.csv` then the file is [here](tweets/2022/gfp-2022.csv).

 ---